KevMca/trap-control/README.md

 ```

 ## Documentation
-For more information about the Prius inverter go to <a href="https://www.mcand.ru/prius">
+For more information about the Prius inverter go to https://www.mcand.ru/prius